robotology-legacy/WBI-Toolbox-controllers/controllers/torqueBalancing/walkman-README/walkman_porting.md

 ### Working on the configuration files for yarpWholeBodyInterface, wholeBodyDynamics3 and torqueBalancing

-- torqueBalancing: I created a branch in [WBIToolboxControllers](https://github.com/robotology-playground/WBI-Toolbox-controllers) named `walkman`.
+- torqueBalancing: I created a branch in [WBIToolboxControllers](https://github.com/robotology-playground/WBI-Toolbox-controllers) named `walkman@rbcs`.
 Here I added the walkman platform to the list of  available robots.
 Furthermore, I modified the [codyco-modules](https://github.com/robotology/codyco-modules) repository.
 In the `torqueBalancing` subdirectory I created a new folder named `bigman`, containing the files:

  1) homePoseBalancingTwoFeet.ini: this file contains the home position for walkman joints.
 This home is coincident with the initial position in Gazebo.
 Other three similar home positions files have been created.